-It’s a safe bet that you’ve probably found yourself wondering what your competitors are up to on social media, particularly Instagram.
+You’ve probably found yourself wondering what your competitors are up to on social media, for example, on Instagram.

 Have they beaten you to an important realization about what content your audience likes?
 Have they made a costly mistake that you still have time to avoid?